reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 The Redux Essentials tutorial focused on "how to use Redux correctly", rather than "how it works" or "why it works this way".
 In particular, Redux Toolkit is a higher-level set of abstractions and utilities, and it's helpful to understand what the abstractions in RTK are actually doing for you.
 Reading through the ["Redux Fundamentals" tutorial](../fundamentals/part-1-overview.md) will help you understand how to write Redux code "by hand", and why we recommend Redux Toolkit as the default way to write Redux logic.

-The [Recipes](../../recipes/README.md) section has information on a number of important concepts, like [how to structure your reducers](../../recipes/structuring-reducers/StructuringReducers.md), and [our Style Guide page](../../style-guide/style-guide) has important information on our recommended patterns and best practices.
+The [Using Redux](../../usage/index.md) section has information on a number of important concepts, like [how to structure your reducers](../../usage/structuring-reducers/StructuringReducers.md), and [our Style Guide page](../../style-guide/style-guide) has important information on our recommended patterns and best practices.

 If you'd like to know more about _why_ Redux exists, what problems it tries to solve, and how it's meant to be used, see Redux maintainer Mark Erikson's posts on [The Tao of Redux, Part 1: Implementation and Intent](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/) and [The Tao of Redux, Part 2: Practice and Philosophy](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-2/).